Find a Lender-Approved Local Conveyancer in Wigan

 Residential Landlord and Tenant Conveyancing solicitors in Wigan

-The firms listed below are a small selection of solicitors in Wigan practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The firms listed below are a small selection of solicitors in Wigan with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Alker Ball Healds, 29-33 King Street, Wigan, Lancashire, WN1 1EG